 Leveling kits do exactly what they are called, they level out the truck.
 This can not only make it ride better when not handling any loads, but it will also make your Tundra look better.
 If you want your Tundra to have a more intimidating and larger presence, or want to run larger tires, then a lift kit is what you are looking for.
 Because these both sound rather similar, they are often confused.
 They are both excellent choices for Toyota Tundra mods, however.

-So, if you own a Tundra, don't let yourself get frozen by indecision.
-There are plenty of easy ways to improve your Tundra's performance, so don't treat your truck coldly.
+There are plenty of easy ways to improve your Tundra's performance, no matter what your ideal build looks like.
 Wheels and tires can make a huge difference when driving on the trails, and proper lighting is a must when going off-road.
 If nothing here strikes your fancy, then check out the rest of CJ Pony Part's inventory.